Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 Workers in government report higher median earnings than many outside of government.
 While salaries vary depending on factors such as experience and location, BLS data indicates median pay from local governments is higher for positions like social/community service manager ($87,720), probation officer ($59,690), and substance abuse/behavioral disorder counselor ($54,070).

-The BLS reports that a growing elderly population is a large factor driving job growth for social and community service managers.
-Additionally, the demand for narcotics-related treatment and services is on the rise as drug offenders are increasingly sentenced to treatment instead of jail time.
+The BLS reports that a growing elderly population is a large factor driving job growth for social and community service managers, as well as the demand for narcotics-related treatment due to the growing opioid epidemic.
 Our online sociology degree lets you customize your coursework so you can prepare to provide these social services and more.

-This bachelor’s program offers a distinct focus on enhancing your research skills and improving your application of scientific methodology.
-Graduates learn to assess research, think critically, conduct meaningful data analysis, and accurately convey findings — all of which give you the potential to change perceptions and powerfully impact worldviews.
+This online bachelor’s degree in sociology program offers a distinct focus on enhancing your research skills and improving your application of scientific methodology.
+Graduates learn to assess research, think critically, conduct meaningful data analysis and accurately convey findings — all of which give you the potential to change perceptions and powerfully impact worldviews.

 Meet Kent Bausman.